Enough is as good as feast.

 This third part again features the full cast a lot more, but it’s fair to say Frank stays the main character.
 Most narrative threads are neatly tied together, and in the end we leave all the characters with a feeling of optimism.
 I earned that, after 1069 pages.

-Instead of a summarizing conclusion – if you’ve come this far, you must have been able to guess my feelings on this book – I’ll end the review with the Thoreau quote the final chapter of Green Earth starts with.
-Yet another call and another invitation.
-Even a miniature roadmap!
-Yet another voice shouting of hope for the distant future…
+Instead of a summarizing conclusion – if you’ve come this far, you must have been able to guess my feelings on this book – I’ll end the review with the Thoreau quote the final chapter of Green Earth starts with: yet another hopeful call, another invitation.
+Even a miniature road map!

 But our Icarian thoughts returned to the ground